seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 Not published, not summarised, not referenced.
 Any failure downgrades the setup to `ЖДАТЬ` or removes it.

-1. The §5 gate passed in full, and no price has aged past 15 minutes since.
+1. The §5 gate passed in full, and every level in the answer traces to the one freeze (§5).
+Elapsed time since the freeze is not a checklist item and downgrades nothing.
 2. Every named instrument actually tradable on a Binance USDⓈ-M perpetual.
 3. Direction still valid at the live price — the move has not already happened.
 4. Entry is not chasing an extended move.